Negronii/Rebellion/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;  It will open a GUI window to run the Rebellion model.

 2. b.
 We can choose to run all parameters set in Main class.
-For save-path, we have to put it in the runOneFeature method.
-It will allow the app to save output with pre-defined parameters automatically.

 &nbsp; &nbsp; &nbsp; &nbsp; $ java Main Multi -o x y    (It was used to generate data that we used to compare two models)